CUCyber/presentations/networking/firewall.md

 ### Firewalls

-* firewalls are designed to prohibit unauthorized access to a network
+* Firewalls are designed to prohibit unauthorized access to a network
-* firewalls control access to the network by directing traffic based on rules
+* Firewalls control access to the network by directing traffic based on rules
-* can be hardware *or* software based
+* Can be hardware *or* software based

 ### Stateful

-* firewalls have memory to store traffic information
+* Firewalls have memory to store traffic information
     - traffic is looked at in context
     - this is called stateful packet inspection (SPI)
-* only packets of a known connection are allowed to pass the firewall
+* Only packets of a known connection are allowed to pass the firewall
-* firewalls also implement rules on the traffic during SPI
+* Firewalls also implement rules on the traffic during SPI

 Note:
-* can tell what stage of a TCP connection the communication is in
+* Can tell what stage of a TCP connection the communication is in
-* can tell if the MTU has changed
+* Can tell if the MTU has changed
-* can tell if the packet has fragmented
+* Can tell if the packet has fragmented

 ### Stateless

-* do not store traffic information
+* Do not store traffic information
-* each packet is treated as a new connection
+* Each packet is treated as a new connection
-* based on rules
+* Based on rules
     - these are sometimes referred to as access control lists (ACLs)

 Note:
- * does not know if a packet is pretending to be something you requested
+ * Does not know if a packet is pretending to be something you requested